shaypal5/awesome-twitter-data/README.rst

 * `Sanders Analytics <http://www.sananalytics.com/lab/twitter-sentiment/>`_ {?} [5k]- Use Internet Archive's `Wayback Machine <https://archive.org/web/>`_ to get the data.
 The dataset consists of 5513 hand-classified tweets.
 Each tweet was classified with respect to one of four different topics.

+* `Geoparse Benchmark Open Dataset <https://revealproject.eu/geoparse-benchmark-open-dataset/>`_ {`BSD-4_Clause`_} [?] - The geoparsing benchmark dataset contains 1000’s of tweets recorded during 4 different natural disasters.
+These events are Hurricane Sandy 2012, Milan Blackouts 2013, Turkish Earthquake 2012 and the Christchurch Earthquake 2012.
+Each tweet in the dataset has been manually labelled with location entries at the building, street and region levels to provide a gold standard for evaluation work.
+The data consists of the full JSON serialized tweet metadata (i.e. including text) with an additional ‘entities’ field of type ‘mentions’ for the ground truth location annotations.

 User datasets
 -------------